Addressing Longstanding Challenges in Cognitive Science with Language Models: Avoiding Potential Pitfalls

-\textbf{Deskilling and dependence}.
-Closed or highly automated infrastructures can also erode core human competencies.
-When researchers rely on opaque systems to define constructs or generate models, they risk becoming operators of tools they cannot interrogate.
-Preventing it requires “manual-first” training that keeps conceptual reasoning and model construction at the center of education.
-Transparency and hands-on engagement thus serve not only as safeguards of scientific quality but as preconditions for a genuinely cumulative and self-reflective cognitive science.
+\textbf{Deskilling}.
+Closed or highly automated infrastructures can erode human competencies \cite{musslick2025automating}.
+When researchers rely on opaque systems to define constructs or generate models, they risk becoming operators of tools they cannot interrogate \cite{van2025combining}.
+Over time, this could lead to increased dependence on automated methods and loss of capacity \cite{ferdman_ai_2025}.
+Yet, not all forms of automation are detrimental.
+Delegating routine tasks could free resources for theory building and critical evaluation.
+Avoiding harmful deskilling may require deliberate capacity-building efforts, such as “manual-first” training that keeps conceptual reasoning and model construction at the center of undergraduate and graduate education, as well as cultivating new strategies that ensure evaluation of intermediate representations and support human-in-the-loop workflows.
+Ultimately, the future of the field will depend on whether expertise evolves alongside the technologies it relies on.

-Taken together, this list of potential pitfalls highlights that the effects of LLMs on cognitive science require careful consideration.
-To illustrate what is at stake, it is useful to consider two contrasting futures.
+\textbf{Bias}.
+Both cognitive science datasets and language model training corpora are heavily skewed toward Western populations and underrepresent marginalized groups \cite{wig_participant_2024, barrett_towards_2020, santurkar2023whose, sen_2025}.
+When such data are used for training, analysis, or simulation, there is a risk of overlooking, reproducing, or even amplifying existing cultural and linguistic biases \cite{crockett_ai_2025}.
+Mitigating these risks requires deliberate action, including diversifying training and evaluation data, documenting data provenance, conducting systematic bias audits, and validating model outputs across demographic subgroups and ecological contexts.